 Don’t confuse virtual reality and ARG

 There is such a phenomenon as ARG (Alternate reality game).
-Basically, it is a well-designed interactive game that takes place in the real world.
-Sometimes players get into the ARG by accident, sometimes on purpose.
+Essentially, it’s a well-designed interactive game that takes place in the real world.
+Sometimes players get into an ARG by accident, sometimes on purpose.

-The purpose of such games is to study the plot by performing certain actions: using specific sites, calling a specific phone number, etc.
+The goal of such games is to explore the story by doing certain things: using specific websites, calling a certain phone number, etc.

 - The name “Alternate reality” itself is very similar to AR;

-- Gadgets are often used in ARG: computers, smartphones;
+- Often gadgets are used in ARG: computers, smartphones;

-- Some of the ARGs are already using VR and AR technologies.
+- Some of the ARGs already use VR and AR technology.

-As you can see, both phenomena (virtual reality and ARG) are quite closely related, which can lead to confusion.
-To prevent this from happening, we immediately draw your attention: ARG is a conditional quest that may or may not be associated with VR and AR.
-In fact, these are different phenomena, and ARG has only an indirect relationship to virtual reality.
+As you can see, the two phenomena (virtual reality and ARG) are quite strongly linked, which can cause confusion.
+To avoid this, we immediately draw your attention: ARG – this is a conditional quest, which can be associated with VR and AR, and can be – and not associated.
+In fact, they are different phenomena, and ARG is only indirectly related to virtual reality.

-VR is one of the main directions of development in IT.
-Virtual reality is already being used not only in the entertainment industry, but also for solving applied problems, therefore VR, AR and other technologies are part of our future.
+VR is one of the main development trends in IT.
+Virtual realities are already being used not only in the entertainment industry but also for solving practical tasks, so VR, AR and other technologies are part of our future.

-Dealing with these technologies with a swoop will not work.
-For a deep understanding of the issue, you need to consider everything: both the history of VR and specific devices.
-It is necessary to study in detail the examples of the use of technology, understand the prospects for further development and be aware of the difficulties faced by technology developers.
+It is impossible to grasp these technologies right off the bat.
+We need to look at everything: the history of VR and specific devices.
+You need to study the examples of technology in detail, understand the prospects for further development, and be aware of the difficulties that technology developers face.

 This article is the foundation.
-Here we figured out what VR, AR, XR and MR are, and found out what are the differences between them.
+Here we’ve covered what VR, AR, XR, and MR are, and learned the differences between them.
 The more you delve into the topic of virtual realities, the better you will understand them.